 Functional gastrointestinal diseases are those in which the gastrointestinal tract looks normal when examined, but doesn't move properly.
 They are the most common problems affecting the gastrointestinal tract.
-Constipation, irritable bowel syndrome (IBS), nausea, food poisoning, gas, bloating, gastroesophageal reflux disease (GERD) and diarrhea are common examples (see here for treatments).
+Constipation, irritable bowel syndrome (IBS), nausea, food poisoning, gas, bloating, gastroesophageal reflux disease (GERD) and diarrhea are common examples (see here for treatments and options).

 - Many factors may upset your gastrointestinal (GI) tract and its motility, including:

 - Traveling or changes in routine

 - Eating large amounts of dairy products

 - Resisting the urge to have a bowel movement

 - Overusing anti-diarrheal medications

 - Taking antacid medicines containing calcium or aluminum

 - Taking certain medicines (antidepressants, iron pills and strong pain medication)